William Bartram: Travels in Georgia

 William Bartram arrived in Charleston on March 31, 1773.
 He learned that a Native American congress was to take place in Augusta, Georgia in June and was invited by Superintendent of Indian affairs, John Stuart, to join the party that would survey a new land cession.
 After attending to some business Bartram traveled on to Savannah, arriving in that city on either April 11 or 12.
 While he awaited the beginning of the Native American congress he traveled to the coast of Georgia.
 He first visited some rice plantations in Midway then traveled on to Darien where he was the guest of Lachlan McIntosh.

 In Travels, Bartram related an incident at this point that most probably took place in 1776.
 As he traveled through the sparsely populated country of South Georgia, he encountered an "intrepid Siminole" who had resolved upon killing the next white man he met but was disarmed by Bartram's unexpected friendliness.

 During his trip along the coast, Bartram revisited the region of Fort Barrington on the Altamaha River.
 John and William Bartram had discovered two new trees there in 1765, but they had no flowers for the season was late.
 William described these trees in Travels, the Franklin tree (Franklinia alatamaha) and fevertree (Pinkneya pubens).
-The story of the Franklin tree is fascinating for it no longer exists in the wild and all living trees are descended from seeds collected by William Bartram.
+The Franklin tree no longer exists in the wild and all living trees are descended from seeds collected by William Bartram.